zlorris/parallel_dict_encoding/README.md

   * `bankSize`: number of unique words to choose from the input to form a word bank
   * `outputSize`: number of words to select from the word bank

-Run the _utility/input_gen.py_ with these parameters.
+Run the _utility/input_gen.py_ sccript with these parameters.

 ### Program
 To compile, use `make` with the provided *Makefile*.